Carrying Firearms in Public

 Concealed Carry: A Changing Landscape

 Four decades ago, before the gun lobby embarked on a campaign to weaken America’s public carry laws, 19 states had no-issue laws, which prohibited concealed carrying of firearms in public.
 Twenty states had strong may-issue laws in which permits were issued only if the applicant could demonstrate a good reason to have a permit.
 Only four states had less restrictive shall-issue laws allowing any gun owner to easily qualify for a permit.
 Just one state allowed permitless carry of a concealed gun in public.31

 Source: Rand State Firearm Database

 The gun lobby succeeded in eroding gun-carrying laws across America.
 Today, all 50 states allow for some form of concealed carry and only eight states and D.C. have may-issue concealed carry permit laws.
-Twenty-seven states have shall-issue concealed carry permit laws and 15 states have permitless concealed carry allowing individuals to carry a concealed gun in public without a permit.32
+Twenty-one states have shall-issue concealed carry permit laws and 21 states have permitless concealed carry allowing individuals to carry a concealed gun in public without a permit.32

 Source: Giffords Law Center.
 Last accessed July 2020.